-Yuba Brain Injury Lawyer
+Yuba City Brain Injury Lawyer

 - Frontal Lobe: The frontal lobe of the brain controls the patient's judgment and executive functions.
 Patients with damage to their frontal lobe will have difficulty planning a complex series of steps, weighing the risks and benefits of their actions, and will suffer from a loss of inhibition.
 They have a low tolerance for frustration and are prone to emotional swings.
 Frontal lobe damage can impact a person's ability to maintain relationships, process their finances, and perform basic activities of daily living.

 - Temporal Lobe: The temporal lobe is responsible for learning new skills, forming new memories, and retaining old ones.
-The patient will suffer both long-term and short-term memory loss with any damage to the temporal lobe.
-If a patient is right-hand dominant and suffers damage to the left part of their frontal lobe, they could develop a condition known as aphasia.
-There are many different types, but all of them impact a person's ability to comprehend and produce language.
-If a person is left-handed, this ability is stored in their right temporal lobe instead.
+The patient will suffer long-term and short-term memory loss with any damage to the temporal lobe.
+If a patient is right-hand dominant and suffers an injury to the left part of their frontal lobe, they could develop aphasia.
+There are many different types, but they impact a person's ability to comprehend and produce language.
+This ability is stored in the right temporal lobe if a person is left-handed.

-Watch the following video to get a better understanding of a traumatic brain injury:Yuba City Brain Injury Lawyer
+Watch the following video to get a better understanding of traumatic brain injury:Call Our Brain Injury Lawyers in Yuba City, CA

 Brain injuries can cause various symptoms depending on the area of the brain affected, making them challenging to diagnose and treat.
 If you or a loved one has suffered a traumatic brain injury, please contact our experienced Yuba City brain injury attorneys at (530) 392-9400 or (800) 404-5400 for friendly, free advice.